BHANU9090/TranslatorApp/README.md

 ## Features

 ### Core Features
-- **Real-time Translation**: Translate English text to Hindi using MyMemory API
+- **Real-time Translation**: Translate English text to Hindi using the MyMemory API
 - **Translation History**: Automatic saving of the last 10 translations
-- **Text-to-Speech**: Listen to both original and translated text
+- **Text-to-Speech**: Listen to both original and translated text using ElevenLabs API
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Offline Storage**: Translation history persists using localStorage
 - **Error Handling**: Comprehensive error handling with retry mechanisms